Transport In Cells Answer Key

 The Importance of Cell Transport in Maintaining Homeostasis

 The various transport mechanisms working in concert are essential for maintaining cellular homeostasis.
-This intricate balance ensures that the cell's internal environment remains stable despite fluctuations in the external environment.
+This complex balance ensures that the cell's internal environment remains stable despite fluctuations in the external environment.
 Disruptions in cell transport can have severe consequences, leading to various diseases and disorders.

 Frequently Asked Questions (FAQ)